awslabs/sockeye/README.md

 This package contains the Sockeye project, a sequence-to-sequence framework for Neural Machine Translation based on Apache MXNet (Incubating).
 It implements state-of-the-art encoder-decoder architectures, such as:

-- Deep Recurrent Neural Networks with Attention [[Bahdanau, '14](https://arxiv.org/abs/1409.0473)]
 - Transformer Models with self-attention [[Vaswani et al, '17](https://arxiv.org/abs/1706.03762)]
-- Fully convolutional sequence-to-sequence models [[Gehring et al, '17](https://arxiv.org/abs/1705.03122)]

-In addition, it provides an experimental [image-to-description module](https://github.com/awslabs/sockeye/tree/master/sockeye/image_captioning) that can be used for image captioning.
-Recent developments and changes are tracked in our [CHANGELOG](https://github.com/awslabs/sockeye/blob/master/CHANGELOG.md).
+Recent developments and changes are tracked in our [CHANGELOG](CHANGELOG.md).

 If you have any questions or discover problems, please [file an issue](https://github.com/awslabs/sockeye/issues/new).
 You can also send questions to *sockeye-dev-at-amazon-dot-com*.